 - You’ve never borrowed before (whether you’re young or you’ve just avoided debt).

 - You’ve recently arrived in the United States.

-Negative items in your history: If you’ve borrowed in the past—but missed payments or even defaulted on loans—you can improve your credit using the same techniques as somebody who’s starting out.
+If you’ve borrowed in the past—but you missed some payments or even defaulted on loans—you can improve your credit using the same techniques as somebody who’s starting out.
 Collection accounts, foreclosure, and bankruptcy can all be overcome.
 The key is to start rebuilding and add positive items that eventually outweigh those negative items.